aaronabramov/k9/README.md

 assert_matches_inline_snapshot!(dbg!("hello".chars().rev().collect::<String>());
 ```

-This will fail with an error saying that snapshot is missing
+This will fail with an error saying that snapshot is missing.
 But running

 ```sh
 K9_UPDATE_SNAPSHOTS=1 cargo test
 ```